The December 2016 issue of AMRM is now being distributed and should be available everywhere by Thursday 17 November 2016.

 The digital version of AMRM has been released:

-The contents of the October issue
+The contents of the December issue

 As most are now aware, we also have available an online version of AMRM to compliment our traditional paper version.
 You can purchase the paper version from newsagents, hobby shops and specialist bookshops (or direct from AMRM if none of the above are convenient), while the online version can be purchased either through us or direct from Zinio International.

 Contact AMRM, either by sending us the form below, or via our website, to take out a subscription to the online version (or adjust your current subscription to include the online version) in time for the release of the online version.

 Purchase this issue of AMRM in either paper or digital form

 Ring the office on (02) 9311 2036 and have your credit card handy